Impakter

 ESA’s transparent approach to recalibrating the parameters of spaceflight to accommodate a broader spectrum of brilliant people, is both refreshing and impressive – and so is their honesty.

-“What needs to happen for an astronaut with a physical disability to fly?” ask ESA, openly admitting that they simply don’t know.
+“What needs to happen for an astronaut with a physical disability to fly?” ask ESA, openly admitting that at this time there are many unknowns.

-“However, it takes courage to start,” they say, “to make the first step, and that is what we are doing today… to at the very least, try it.”
+“However, it takes courage to start,” they say, “to make the first step, and that is what we are doing today.”

 Related Articles: Climate Change on Mars: How Ancient Alien Life May Have Triggered Their Own Extinction | Are We Alone?
 NASA Begins New UFO Research | Aliens on Mars?
 NASA Discovers Signs of Ancient Life | Space Cooperation with Russia in Jeopardy

 The project has an initial budget of €1 million, but the agency has openly stated that the true cost of a “very innovative project” such as this is difficult to estimate due to the significant degree of unknown variables.
-They have also disclosed that they lack a lot of the inhouse expertise that will be required to get the project off the ground at present, admitting they will require a lot of external collaboration to do so.
+They have also disclosed that they lack some degree of in-house expertise, stating they will require external collaboration.

 “There are many unknowns ahead of us, the only promise we can make today is one of a serious, dedicated and honest attempt to clear the path to space for a professional astronaut with a physical disability,” say ESA, also noting that “along the way, [the project] will bring innovations and other benefits to the safety and efficiency of future crews.”